-- A completed application form and application fee (non-refundable).
+- A completed application and application fee (non-refundable).

-- An interview with a faculty adviser and a graduate admission counselor.
+- An interview with a graduate admission counselor.

 - Official transcripts showing a bachelor's degree from a regionally accredited U.S. institution.
 Normally a grade point average of approximately 3.0 in upper division undergraduate work is expected.